arbaz686/CO2Emission/README.md

 Evaluate the impact of future CO2 emission reduction efforts on profitability, particularly for customers in PEINE-WOLTORF.

 # Code
-This repository contains all the code used to explain the concepts presented in the article.
+This repository contains all the code and data used to explain the concepts presented in the article.